joncarlmatthews/EasyE/README.md

 More Details:
 -------------------------
-This library is still in production and not yet production ready.
+This library is still in development and not yet production ready.